 Fitch cut Ridgeway Court’s most-senior class seven levels in November 2007, from the top AAA grade assigned when the notes were issued in June.
 Moody’s began considering a downgrade on the class that month.

-Two days after Ridgeway Court defaulted, S&P raised its loss estimates for Ambac, MBIA Inc. (MBI) and other bond insurers by 20 percent after updating models for subprime-mortgage bonds and CDOs.
+Two days after Ridgeway Court defaulted, S&P raised its loss estimates for Ambac, MBIA Inc. (MBI:US) and other bond insurers by 20 percent after updating models for subprime-mortgage bonds and CDOs.
 The next day the ratings firm expanded its review of the top-rated class, saying it might downgrade an additional $876 million of AAA rated debt issued by Ridgeway, up from about $351 million, of the top-rated classes, which represented $1.95 billion of the deal.

 “The rating agencies have been living in a conflicted position of denying all of this for a long time,” David Einhorn, co-founder of Greenlight Capital LLC, the New York- based hedge-fund manager that bet on a decline in MBIA shares, said in a January 2008 interview.